 Informational text writing is an essential skill for our students to develop.
-Students will commonly encounter this text type in areas as diverse as technical, business, and scientific subjects across all year levels of schooling.
+Students will commonly encounter this text type in areas as diverse as technical, business, and scientific subjects across all years of schooling.

-But Information report writing skills aren’t only useful in an academic context; they also have numerous applications in the world beyond the school (or university) gates.
+But Information report writing skills aren’t only useful in an academic context; they also have numerous applications beyond the school (or university) gates.
 They are used widely throughout various industries and professions, from construction to law.

 Information Reports are usually short, concise documents that eschew arguments and opinions in favor of facts and objectivity.
-Often, informational texts are used to bring interested readers and stakeholders up to speed on a given topic.
+Often, informational texts bring interested readers and stakeholders up to speed on a given topic.

-Whereas text types such as poetry and fiction writing make demands on a student’s creativity and imagination, writing informational texts demand students possess some technical writing skills.
+Whereas text types such as poetry and fiction writing demand a student’s creativity and imagination, writing informational texts requires students to possess some technical writing skills.

 Fortunately, these skills can be taught and mastered with practice.
-This article will examine five of the most critical skills and abilities required when writing information reports.
+This article will examine five critical skills and abilities required when writing information reports.

 A COMPLETE TEACHING UNIT ON WRITING INFORMATION REPORTS